 LOOSE OR BAGGED?

-As we mentioned in previous lessons - the climate, location, season of harvest, and processing methods used each contribute to a tea’s quality and final characteristics.
+As we cover in other tea lover lessons - the climate, location, season of harvest, and processing methods used each contribute to a tea’s quality and final characteristics.
 Grade and quality are also defined differently across culture and for different types of tea - there isn't a universal grading system to determine quality or desirability.
 To give a couple examples, breakfast teas like English Breakfast are usually made with smaller broken leaves to create a full-bodied, seize-the-day type of cuppa.
 On the other side of the world, high mountain Taiwanese oolongs more often have tightly-rolled full leaves that release smooth, fragrant flavors as the leaves unfurl slowly in water.
 Pretty cool, huh?

 While whole leaf tea provides a wider range of complex and nuanced flavor profiles, as well as usually more nutritional value, it doesn't mean it's the superior leaf type.
 The tea enthusiasts out there may tell you all about how the first flush, or first harvest whole leaf teas offer the highest nutritional content and the best flavor, but we're just here to lay out the facts.